nya3jp/tast/docs/writing_tests.md

 > date as a suffix in the filename to make it easy to add a new version when
 > needed, e.g. `user_login_data_20180812.bin`.

-If data files are produced as [build artifacts of Chrome OS], they can be also used as external data files.
-However, build artifacts are available only for Chrome OS images built by official builders; for developer builds, tests requiring build artifacts will fail.
+If data files are produced as [build artifacts of ChromeOS], they can be also used as external data files.
+However, build artifacts are available only for ChromeOS images built by official builders; for developer builds, tests requiring build artifacts will fail.

 An example external link file to reference a build artifact is below: